necatiarslan/aws-dynamodb-vscode-extension/README.md

 ## 🚀 Getting Started

 ### 1. Install the Extension
-Search for "AWS DynamoDB Manager" in the VSCode Extensions marketplace and click Install.
+Search for "Aws DynamoDB" in the VSCode Extensions marketplace and click Install.

 ### 2. Configure AWS Credentials
 Follow the AWS credentials setup guide below.